Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 As Japan’s very first permanent capital, Nara 奈良 holds a great historical significance.
 Many structures reflect the heavy influence of Buddhism on the city during that time, making it a very special destination to visit.

 Must-see attractions include Todai-ji Temple 東大寺, a UNESCO World Heritage site and the largest wooden structure in the world, the giant bronze Buddha, stunning gardens and of course, the free-roaming sacred deer!
-Check my full guide to a Nara day trip from Osaka for all the details.

 TIP: My detailed itinerary for a day trip to Nara from Osaka or Kyoto covers the below locations and more in further detail, plus it includes plenty of travel tips.